Student and Parent Handbook

 The school provides students with sports equipment to use during recess and PE.
-Some grade levels will allow sports equipment to be brought from home for use during recesses, and the equipment is expected to be shared with other students.
+Some grade levels will allow sports equipment to be brought from home for use during recesses that their teachers are supervising, and the equipment is expected to be shared with other students.
 Please note that we are not responsible for damage or loss to personal property.

-Nutrition Services information is easier to access this year, and we have lots of cool information to share!
+Nutrition Services information is easy to access,, and we have lots of cool information to share!
 You can go to SchoolCafe, and see all the things that you can do!

 All you need is your student's ID number.
 If you don't have that, you can call your school office or the Meal Benefits line (503-356-3957).
 Here are some of your options in Schoolcafe: